 Choosing the standard deduction may make sense for you if you don’t have expenses such as mortgage interest or property taxes.

 Your alternative to the standard deduction is to calculate itemized deductions using Form 1040 Schedule A. Itemized deductions require you to keep records, statements or receipts.
 Examples of eligible expenses include:

 - Mortgage interest

-- Eligible medical costs exceeding 10 percent of your adjusted gross income (AGI)
+- Eligible medical costs exceeding 10% of your adjusted gross income (AGI)

 - Charitable contributions donated to qualified charities or organizations

-- Property casualty and theft losses that exceed 10 percent of your (AGI)
+- Property casualty and theft losses that exceed 10% of your AGI

 - Gambling losses up to the amount of gambling income

 The more deductions you can take, the more your total tax bill may be reduced.